 - Believing the publisher will do all the marketing for you.
 Many authors assume the burden of marketing is on the publisher but that has never been true (unless you are Stephen King or J.K.
 Rowling).
 The author is always at the center of marketing and PR for books.
 It will be up to you to find speaking engagements, to be available for interviews, and to use your networks and connections to promote the book.
 Good publishers assist you, but the burden is always on the author.
 If your book is deemed more important than others you will get more support, but the author is always central to marketing.

 - A published book won’t magically get you a following.
 Earning an audience takes time and effort.
 The book itself only helps grow your reputation if people find out about it and read it, which requires marketing.
-A book helps grow a following since it gives something to talk about and share, but a book doesn’t do the marketing work itself.
+A book can help you grow a following, since it gives you something to talk about and share, but a book doesn’t do the marketing work itself.
 Publishers often prefer authors who already have large followings, as it provides a “platform” for marketing the book.

 Common mistakes with self-publishing: